 After a distributed instance is created, it contains only one child instance.
 You must add one or more child instances to the distributed instance for it to work as expected.
 After these child instances are added, data is synchronized in real time among all of them in the distributed instance.

-- A new child instance that is added to a distributed instance must reside in a different zone from those of the existing child instances in the distributed instance.
+- A new child instance that is added to a distributed instance must reside in a different zone from those of existing child instances in the distributed instance.

-- A new child instance that is added to a distributed instance must have as same architecture as those of the existing child instances in the distributed instance.
+- A new child instance that is added to a distributed instance must have the same architecture as those of existing child instances in the distributed instance.
 For example, if the existing child instances are cluster instances, the new child instance must also be a cluster instance.
 For more information about cluster instances, see Cluster master-replica instances.

 - The configurations of a new child instance that is added to a distributed instance must be the same as those of existing child instances in the distributed instance.
 Warning If the child instances in a distributed instance have different configurations, performance or capacity issues may occur.